helgejo/practicum/P08/README.md

   - Take Task 4 from the last practicum (P07) and update the code such that the term statistics are taken from the Whoosh index we built in Task 2

 ## Task 4.
-Ranking documents using Whoosh
+Generate retrieval results in "batch mode"

+ - Using the retrieval algorithm from Task 3, process the queries in `data/cacm.query.xml` and output the top 10 results to a single file, `data/cacm.out`, in the following format (one result per line) `queryID Q0 docID score`

 ## Task 5.
-Evaluating results
+Evaluate results

   - The ground truth is in `data/cacm.rel`.
 The format is `queryID Q0 docID rel` where `rel` is 1 if the document is relevant and 0 otherwise.
     * This file contains only the relevant documents so the value will always be 1.
 This means that everything that is not in this file counts as non-relevant.
-  - Write a script that computes P@5, P@10, Average Precision, and Reciprocal Ranks for each query as well as the averages over the entire query set.
+  - Write a script that computes P@5, P@10, Average Precision, and Reciprocal Ranks for each query as well as the averages over the entire query set for the output file generated in Task 4.

 ## References